Explore how emerging technologies, corporate practices, and government policies are building a system of invisible walls that shape our daily lives.

 Components of a "digital prison" concept are essentially a fully networked control grid where every aspect of life is monitored, tracked, and potentially restricted.

-Explore the comprehensive ecosystem of technologies that create invisible barriers and monitor every aspect of modern life.
+A comprehensive overview of technologies that create invisible barriers and monitor every aspect of modern life.
+Understanding these systems is the first step toward protecting your digital freedom.

 Unique identifiers that cannot be changed if compromised, creating permanent identity links.